m00nd00r/Student-Intervention/README.md

 ## Install

-This project requires **Python 2** and uses the Anaconda package manager.
+This project requires **Python 2** and uses the Anaconda Python distribution.
 If you haven't already please download and install Anaconda.

 Instructions: